 Disclosure: This article contains affiliate links.
 When you follow a link to purchase the products, I sometimes earn a commission, at no additional cost to you.
 Read my full disclosure here.

 I’ve since used both a Sen 550GA and a Tunze USA 1073.020 – both of which were very quick and easy to set up with the Mame overflow.

->

-> Both are great pumps.
-And the flow on both is adjustable.
+Both are great pumps, and the flow is adjustable.
 The Sen isn’t very loud, but the Tunze is even quieter.
 (I’ve only been running it for a week, less than half the recommended break-in period and it is already nearly silent.)

->

-> Second: make sure your overflow hose reached deepen enough into your sump.
+Second: make sure your overflow hose reached deepen enough into your sump.

 The first time I hooked up the Mame overflow, the tube emptying into the sump was gurgling very loudly and causing a lot of bubbling and splattering in my sump.
 I even tried cutting a ‘breather’ slit in the overflow tube and slicing an angle off it’s bottom as illustrated in one of the pictures in the instructions.